 Of course, I was delighted to hear this, and it certainly gave my ego a boost.
 But, what was most joyful for me to hear is that it would now give her future learning a “usefulness filter”.
 She said that now she wouldn’t just remember lists of words, but rather filter them through how useful they would be in real conversations, and that real conversations, with real people, will help her get a reality check on this as she goes along.”

 You can learn all the vocabulary in the world, but if you don’t learn how to use it, you’re never going to be fluent, and the only way to do that is to speak with native speakers.
+Again, I really recommend having a look at GoSpanish, they’re super cheap for what they’re offering.
+Check out my review of them here for more info and/or go to their site for a free trial if you like.

 Additional Resources and Further Reading